CPAN-Security/security.metacpan.org/docs/supplychain-sbom.md

     1. Get an idea where an Attribute is likely to come from, and which Roles care about these
     1. Become aware of both upstream and downstream Communities, Ecosystems and Environments are involved in their Supply-chain, in order to interact with them in effective and sustainable ways
     1. Use this information to both live up to their new Regulatory Obligations and to help improve their Security Posture in general

+## This document is **visionary** and a **proposal**

+Some aspects of this document – specifically those related to the role of Open Source Stewards and the role of OSS Attestations – are presented as **suggestions, proposals or visions of a possible future**.

 ## Motivation